The Checklist for

 How to Interpret Your Score

-This checklist provides a health-check to your current succession planning process meaning it aims to identify strengths as well as gaps you may have.
+This Succession planning checklist provides a health-check to your current succession planning process meaning it aims to identify strengths as well as gaps you may have.
 Your summary analysis post filling in the checklist aims to provide a view on critical elements that may be missing from your process.
 Also given is the high-level implications of those gaps and best practices according to industry standards.

 1. Ability of Success Profiles